Taking the Long Road: Best Ways to Make a Cross-Country Move

 The farthest cities from each other in the U.S. are Point Arena, Calif., and West Quoddy Head, ME.
 If you’d move from one to the other, you’d travel 3,527 miles.
 Fortunately, the average cross-country move isn’t quite that long … more like 2,500 miles.

-Cross-country moving can be a huge job, but it can also be very exciting!
-Planning ahead will be key to making the big move, and that involves some research, a big checklist, and some decision making.
+However, no matter the length of your cross-country move, it can be a huge job.
+Planning ahead will be key to making the big move, and that involves some research, a big checklist, and some decision-making.
 Once you have your budget in mind, you can get to work with packing and planning your cross-country moving options, but keep in mind from the get-go that the less stuff you’re moving, the cheaper it’ll be!
 Ahead, find everything you need to make the big move, from finding cross-country movers to the cheapest way to move across the country.

 How to prep for cross country moving

 There’s a good chance that moving cross country means you’ll need a different selection of belongings.
 While your standard items — furniture, basic clothing, home goods — should translate to a new space pretty easily, a new climate or home size might determine what you bring along and what you leave behind.